-This Section does not apply to assignment of contracts made under the special rules governing transfers of contracts in the course of transferring a business.
+This Section does not apply to the assignment of contracts made under the special rules governing transfers of contracts in the course of transferring a business.

-(Request of consent of the other party)
+(Requirement of consent of the other party)

-Assignment of a contract requires the consent of the other party.
+The assignment of a contract requires the consent of the other party.